jkh2/TreeTrack/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Proprietary License - see the [LICENSE](LICENSE) file for details.

+**Commercial use requires a separate license agreement.**

+For licensing inquiries: [your-email@domain.com]

 ## 🙏 Acknowledgments